wubizhi/BGC-UNet/README.md

 ## Overview

-This repository contains the code and data corresponding to our accepted manuscript titled “[Neural Emulator based on Physical fields for Accelerating the Simulation of Surface Chlorophyll in an Earth System Model](#)”, published in **Ocean Modeling**.
+This repository contains the code and data corresponding to our accepted manuscript titled “[Neural Emulator based on Physical fields for Accelerating the Simulation of Surface Chlorophyll in an Earth System Model](#)”, accepted in **Ocean Modeling**.
 The study presents **BGC-UNet**, a neural network emulator designed to predict ocean surface chlorophyll concentrations based on physical fields from the Community Earth System Model (CESM).

 Simulating the ocean biogeochemical module (BGC-enabled) in CESM is computationally expensive, often requiring significantly more resources than the physical climate component. **BGC-UNet** offers an alternative approach by efficiently generating biogeochemical data, thereby accelerating Earth system modeling.